 HOIs in a mechanistic resource competition model

-Theoretical discussions of HOIs have often focused on differential equations where competition operates as a function of continuously changing species densities or individual sizes (Billick and Case 1994).
-Yet, except for work in laboratory microcosms and studies of plankton, ecologists rarely quantify competition using models that are explicitly continuous in time, making these theoretical studies an awkward match to the way we study natural systems.
-Population-level effects of competition in empirical studies are most often measured by observing per-capita population growth rates over some discrete period of time, typically one year.
-Importantly, because we measure the effects of competition over a discrete time interval, HOIs can emerge as a result of the unmeasured states within the population that change over the time interval (Adler and Morris 1994, Levine et al. 2017, Grilli et al. 2017b).
-We know that these states can include changes to the size or morphology of individuals, or even their density, in response to their competitive environment.
-But we lack hypotheses about which state changes will most strongly generate HOIs.

-To explore these processes, we simulate competition among annual plants for a single shared resource over continuous time using a mechanistic resource competition model.
+To illustrate how HOIs might be detected in data on species interactions and to explore the processes that could lead ot HOIs in a discrete time model, we simulate competition among annual plants for a single shared resource over continuous time using a mechanistic resource competition model.
 We then describe competition in the system using a simple phenomenological competition model.
 By comparing the cases in which higher order interactions emerge or fail to emerge in this phenomenological description of the system, we can address the processes causing these interactions develop.

 Our mechanistic model is inspired by California annual plant communities.
 In this system, rainfall generally starts in the early winter and gradually declines through the spring while temperature and evaporative demand increase.
 Plants germinate in the winter and grow until they begin to flower in spring.
 By summer, most plants have completed flowering and produce seeds and die.
 In our model, we track a single pool of generic soil resources, most easily conceptualized as water given its timing of availability.
 Importantly, this pool is not resupplied during the growing season.
 As spring progresses, plants grow larger and use up the pool of stored soil resources.
 Because growth is resource dependent in our model, plant growth slows and eventually net growth is negative as resources are depleted.
 We make the assumption that when net plant growth stops, the optimal behavior of the plants is to stop producing vegetative biomass and start producing seeds (Cohen 1976).